cesanta/mongoose-os-docs/mdash/shadow.md

   every time `desired` or `reported` changes.
   `delta` is the difference between `desired` and `reported` **only for keys that are present in** `desired`.
+- `tags` - arbitrary settings invisible to the device but visible to the cloud user

 The structure of the `desired` and `reported` subobjects is arbitrary - create whatever structure you wish.
 However, the `dash` library that connects